thomasleuthold/NoteBerg/README.md

 - 🌐 Background patterns — ruled lines and grid
 - 🔡 Internationalization — English, German

-## Security Warning
+## Security

-> ⚠️ **This app is in beta and has known security limitations.
+> ⚠️ **This app is in beta and has not undergone a security audit.
 Do not use it to store highly sensitive data.**

-Current security state:
+Current security implementation:

-- **Master password** is stored in `localStorage`, encrypted with AES-256-GCM — but the encryption key is **hardcoded in the source code**.
-Anyone with access to the app bundle can decrypt it.
-The OS keyring (Windows Credential Manager, macOS Keychain) is **not used** at the moment.
+- **Nextcloud credentials** (server URL, username, app password) are stored using the native OS keychain — Windows Credential Manager on desktop, Android Keystore on Android.
+They are never stored in plaintext.
-- **Nextcloud credentials** (server URL, username, app password) are stored the same way — `localStorage` with the same hardcoded encryption key.
+- **Master password** (optional) protects local note data with PBKDF2 (100,000 iterations) + AES-256-GCM encryption.
+The master password itself is stored in the OS keychain.
-- Neither the master password nor Nextcloud credentials have proper OS-level protection.
-The "encryption" is obfuscation only.
+- **End-to-end encryption** for Nextcloud sync is optionally available — note data is encrypted before leaving the device.
-- The app was built largely via **vibe coding (AI-assisted development)** and has not undergone a security audit.
+- The app was built largely via **AI-assisted development** and has evolved through many iterations including testing, but has not undergone a formal security audit.
+Bugs in the encryption or key management code may exist.
-- Use a dedicated Nextcloud app password (not your main account password) for sync — you can revoke it independently if needed.
+- Nextcloud sync uses Login Flow v2, which always generates a dedicated app password — your main Nextcloud password is never entered into or stored by the app.

 ## Quick Start